viktor-nikolov/MicroZed-carrier-board/board_demo_hw_and_sw/README.md

 ## Demo functionality

-The demo does following:
+The demo does the following:

 - Board's LED1 and LED2 blink with 2.5 Hz frequency.

-- Board's SWITCH1 disables blinking of LED1, SWITCH2 disables LED2.
+- Board's SWITCH1 disables blinking of LED1.
+SWITCH2 disables LED2.

 - Testing serial output is provided on the UART Micro-USB connector.

   - Connect your computer to the board's UART Micro-USB connector.
 A new COM port should became available in the operating system.
-Connect a terminal program (e.g. [PuTTY](https://www.putty.org/) to given COM port, set the speed to 9600 baud.
+Connect a terminal program (e.g. [PuTTY](https://www.putty.org/)) to given COM port, set the speed to 9600 baud.
 You then shall see increasing series of numbers in the terminal (25 lines per second).
   - Activity of the board's serial output is also indicated by fast blinking yellow TX LED on the board.

-- J3_1 provides the 3.3 V square wave signal of frequency 5 kHz, which is ten thousand times de-scaled 50 MHz frequency signal from the oscillator X1.
+- J3_1 provides the 3.3 V square wave signal of frequency 5 kHz, which is exactly ten thousand times de-scaled 50 MHz frequency signal from the oscillator X1.

-- Other pins with odd pin number on J3, J4 and PMODs provide the square wave signal of frequency 166.6 Hz (5 V on PMOD1 and PMOD2, 3.3 V on other ports).
+- Other pins with odd pin number on J3, J4 and PMODs provide the square wave signal of frequency 166.6 Hz (5 V on PMOD1 and PMOD2, 3.3 V on other connectors).

 - Pins with even pin number on J3, J4 and PMODs provide the square wave signal of frequency 80.6 Hz.

+&nbsp;

 Following pins are <ins>not used</ins> by the demo: